jdy18/FightingICE/BlindAI/README.md

 # Deep Reinforcement Learning Blind AI

-This page contains the source code and model of our deep reinforcement learning blind AI (Blind AI), the details of which are given in this [paper](https://arxiv.org/abs/2205.07444).
+This page contains the source code and model of a deep reinforcement learning blind AI (Blind AI, see in https://github.com/TeamFightingICE/BlindAI), the details of which are given in this [paper](https://arxiv.org/abs/2205.07444).

 ## Installation:
 - Install miniconda for python 3.8: https://docs.conda.io/en/latest/miniconda.html.